chaijs/chai-fs/README.md

 All assertions are available in `expect`, `should` and `assert` style, and support the optional, message parameter.

-:warning: Note: this plugin is in a usable public alpha state: the assertions itself seem  solid enough but need a bit more real world use before publishing to the plugin library.
+:warning: Usable public alpha state: the assertions itself seem  solid enough but need a bit more real world use before publishing to the plugin library.
 API might still change before it reaches version 0.1.0.

 ## Usage